TREVOR MATTEA

 PicturePhoto by Trevor Mattea

-• As part of this field trip, students spent the night at the hostel in order to spend time exploring the surrounding area and writing descriptions of the lighthouse and beaches.
+• As part of this field trip, students spent the night at the hostel to explore the surrounding area and write descriptions of the lighthouse and beaches.

 • This field trip was originally designed to accompany the following California Content Standards for Grade 3 Writing: